GoogleCloudPlatform/java-docs-samples/flexible/postgres/README.md

-# Cloud SQL sample for Google App Engine Flexible
+# PostgreSQL sample for Google App Engine Flexible

-This sample demonstrates how to use [Cloud SQL](https://cloud.google.com/cloudsql/) on Google App Engine Flexible
+This sample demonstrates how to use [Cloud SQL](https://cloud.google.com/sql/) on Google App Engine Flexible

 ## Setup